Community Batteries

 In this context, there are a series of threshold questions that a proponent considering this, or a similar, business model may wish to consider in the early stages of their project.

-If the Proponent is not already a retailer, participation in markets requires registration, potentially in multiple participant categories, with Australian Energy Market Operator
+If the Proponent is not already a retailer, participation in markets requires registration with the Australian Energy Market Operator (AEMO).
+Alternatively, it requires the Proponent to establish multiple service contracts with other parties already registered with AEMO in the relevant registration categories.

 Additional information